FranklyFuzzy/open-source-icon-recognition/README.md

 # Open Source Icon Recognition

 A crowd-sourced database for recognizing application icons in system trays/menu bars and browser extensions.
+See it in action [HERE](https://franklyfuzzy.github.io/open-source-icon-recognition/).

 ## Project Components